vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/examples/obstacle-course/build-from-custom-parts.md

 * _playerModsManager_ is set by the **HazardSpawner** program
 * _speedChange_ works like a typical **PowerUp**.
 The 'x' value is the change to apply to the player's default speed, and the 'y' value is the duration of the effect.
 The default setting of (-3,3) on this prefab will subtract 3 from the player's speed for 3 seconds when they touch it.

-:::danger UNPACK YOUR HAZARD PREFABS
+::: danger UNPACK YOUR HAZARD PREFABS

 Since these prefabs are not created and managed through the Utility Window, it's important to unpack them after you place them in your scene.
 Otherwise the auto-injection might not stick.
 :::